jenchick/MechaCar_Statistical_Analysis/README.md

 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

 Provide a short summary of the results of:

 Deliverable 1: Linear Regression to Predict MPG
+The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Using your knowledge of R, you’ll design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.
+Then, you’ll write a short interpretation of the multiple linear regression results in the README.md.

 Write short interpretation of the results

 Deliverable 2: Summary Statistics on Suspension Coils